Here’s a riddle: what’s old and new at the same time? Answer: Dieting.

 What foods can you not eat on the keto diet?

-You should limit how much of the below foods you have.
+You should limit how much of the below foods you consume.
 You can still have them provided you stay within your carbohydrate total daily limit.
-To keep things simple, many just simply do not eat the following.
+To keep things simple, maybe just leave out the following:

 Grains in all their forms